Jairus313/streamlit_crash_course/README.md

 <a  id="plot"></a>
 ### Plots

-Streamlit plot's as similar as display, Here instead of tables we will display graphs, plot and diagrams too.
-Some of them are line chart, area chart, bar chart and many more.
+Streamlit plots are as similar as the display, Here instead of tables we will display the graphs, plots and diagrams too.
+Some of them are line charts, area charts, bar charts and many more.

 Syntax:
 ```sh